 Most phones, laptops, and other mobile devices have

-built-in assistive technology.
+.
 For example, read aloud or text-to-speech can help struggling readers, and speech-to-text can help struggling writers.

 On YouTube, you can adjust the settings to slow down the playback speed if your child is having trouble understanding videos.
 You can also change the settings to show closed captions if it helps your child to read the text while listening to videos.